mrizaln/opt-iter/README.md

 ```

-This library attempts to provide a way to wrap input range/generator that is compatible with range-based for loop and C++20 ranges library.
-The main motivation is that writing a range or iterator that is compatible with `std` functionalities is tedious by the amount of boilerplate it requires thus it's also error prone--quite hard to get it right.
-So making an easy to use adapter for an existing generator pattern is preferable.
+This library attempts to provide wrappers for input range/generator pattern, similar to the one above that are compatible with range-based for loop and the C++20 ranges library.
+Creating the wrapper yourself is tedious due to the amount of boilerplate required and is error-prone, so providing an easy to use wrapper for this pattern is the main motivation of creating this library.

-> using `opt-iter` range wrapper that is compatible with C++ iterator and ranges
+> using `opt-iter` range wrapper

 ```cpp
 // ...